 Dr. Jerrold D. Green is the President and Chief Executive Officer of the Pacific Council on International Policy in Los Angeles.
-He is also a Research Professor of Communications, Business, and International Relations at the University of Southern California.
-Prior to this he served as a Partner at Best Associates in Dallas, Texas, a privately held merchant banking firm with global operations.
-He also served as the Director of International Programs and Development at the RAND Corporation where he oversaw the activities of the Center for Asia-Pacific Policy as well as the Center for Russia and Eurasia.
-At the same time he directed RAND’s Center for Middle East Public Policy.
-Green has a B.A. (summa cum laude) from the University of Massachusetts/Boston, as well as an M.A. and Ph.D. in Political Science from the University of Chicago.
+He is concurrently a Research Professor at the University of Southern California Annenberg School for Communication and Journalism.
+Green was previously a Partner at Best Associates in Dallas, Texas, a privately held merchant banking firm with global operations.
+He also occupied senior management positions at the RAND Corporation where he served as the Director of International Programs and Development and was awarded the RAND Medal for Excellence.
+Dr. Green has a B.A. (summa cum laude) from the University of Massachusetts/Boston, as well as an M.A. and Ph.D. in Political Science from the University of Chicago.
 His academic career began at the University of Michigan where he was a professor in the Department of Political Science and the Center for Near Eastern and North African Studies.
-He subsequently joined the University of Arizona where he became a Professor of Political Science and Sociology as well as Director of the Center for Middle Eastern Studies.
+He subsequently joined the University of Arizona where he became a Professor of Political Science and Sociology and Director of the Center for Middle Eastern Studies.